Data Protection Policy

 2. Security of personal Information

-I will: -
+I will:

-· limit the disclosure of and access to personal information to those who have a business need to access the information.
+- Limit the disclosure of and access to personal information to those who have a business need to access the information.

 3. Disclosure of personal information to others

-I will: -
+I will:

-· not disclose personal information relating to individual contacts at client companies, business contacts, employees, consultants, agents and contractors without the individual’s consent.
+- Not disclose personal information relating to individual contacts at client companies, business contacts, employees, consultants, agents, and contractors without the individual’s consent.

-· ensure that where any person or organisation processes personal information on my behalf (such as a marketing agency, legal secretary or IT service provider) I will enter into a written agreement with them requiring them to: -
+- Ensure that where any person or organisation processes personal information on my behalf (such as a marketing agency, legal secretary, or IT service provider), I will enter into a written agreement with them requiring them to:

-- process the personal information only in accordance with my instructions;
+o Process the personal information only in accordance with my instructions;

-- maintain adequate information security; and
+o Maintain adequate information security; and

-- take reasonable steps to ensure staff who have access to the information are reliable.
+o Take reasonable steps to ensure staff who have access to the information are reliable.

 4. Disclosure of personal information outside the EEA

-I will either: -
+I will either:

-· make sure that personal information is not transferred, whether directly or indirectly, to any country outside the EEA;
+- Make sure that personal information is not transferred, whether directly or indirectly, to any country outside the EEA;

-· make sure that the data subject(s) concerned has/have consented to the transfer of the information; or
+- Make sure that the data subject(s) concerned has/have consented to the transfer of the information; or

 5. Subject Access Requests